Mark-Ball/short-circuit-logic-tester/README.md

 The results for each quiz can be saved into a Mongo database, which is then used to determine the top 10 scores for the application.
 The quiz is scored firstly on accuracy, this means that a 10/10 score will always be ranked higher than a 9/10.
 Equal scores use the time to complete the quiz, measured in hundredths of a second, as a tiebreaker.

+## Unresolved vulnerabilities

+### 1. Anyone can send a POST to the endpoint

+Posts can be sent to the '/leaderboard' endpoint, bypassing the entire quiz.

+### 2. The form on the Report page can be resubmitted, creating multiple records in the database

 ## Notable bugs encountered during development

 ### 1. Script getting 404 not found